qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-with-meilisearch.md

 ## Datasets

 There are various benchmarks for search relevance available.
-Full-text search have been a strong baseline for most of them, however there are also cases in which semantic search works better by default.
+Full-text search has been a strong baseline for most of them.
+However, there are also cases in which semantic search works better by default.
+For that article, I'm performing **zero shot search**, meaning our models didn't have any prior exposure to the benchmark datasets, so this is effectively an out-of-domain search.

 ### Home Depot